Nicholas Levy, Patrick Bock and Esther Kelly1

 The scope, purpose, and objectives of the EC Merger Regulation were articulated at the time of its adoption in 1989 by Sir Leon Brittan QC, subsequently Lord Brittan, then Competition Commissioner:

 My task is to discover which mergers stifle competition.
 They will be stopped.
 All others will proceed.
 All mergers with a Community dimension will benefit from the one-stop-shop regime.
-We have clarified and simplified the law in an area which was full of uncertainties and complications.
-A large European merger had to be hawked around several European capitals for approval and consideration also had to be given to the precise scope of Articles and [TFEU] in this field, on the basis of two judgments of the European Court.
-Now we have the policy right and we have clarified the procedures and the substantive rules.
+We have clarified and simplified the law in an area which was full of uncertainties and complications. . . .
 The Community's single market now has a proper system of merger law and policy to ensure that its benefits are passed on to consumers and will lead to the enhancement of competitive industry.10

 In the years since the EC Merger Regulation's adoption, the Commission has emphasised the Regulation's 'fundamental objective of protecting consumers against the effects of monopoly power (higher prices, lower quality, lower production, less innovation)',11 and has underlined the common features of EU and US merger control, in particular the protection of consumer welfare and the pursuit of economic efficiencies:

 [T]he goal of competition policy, in all its aspects, is to protect consumer welfare by maintaining a high degree of competition in the common market . . .
-Our merger policy aims at preventing the creation or strengthening of dominant positions through mergers or acquisitions.
-Such a market power produces competitive harm, which manifests either directly through higher post-merger prices or reduced innovation or, indirectly, through the elimination of competitors, leading ultimately to the same negative results in terms of prices or innovation.
+Our merger policy aims at preventing the creation or strengthening of dominant positions through mergers or acquisitions. . . .
 Let me be clear on this point, we are not against mergers that create more efficient firms.
 Such mergers tend to benefit consumers, even if competitors might suffer from increased competition.
 We are, however, against mergers that, without creating efficiencies, could raise barriers for competitors and lead, eventually, to reduced consumer welfare.12

-Commissioner Vestager has consistently defended these principles, reasserting the Commission's independence and, in the wake of the Commission's prohibition of the Siemens/Alstom transaction in 2019, has rejected calls to take greater account of political considerations and industrial policy, so as to permit the creation of European champions:
+Commissioner Vestager, who was approved for a second term in 2019 with an expanded portfolio as Executive Vice President of the Commission responsible for making 'Europe fit for the digital age', has consistently defended these principles, reasserting the Commission's independence and, in the wake of the Commission's prohibition of the Siemens/Alstom transaction in 2019, rejecting calls to 'pick favourites' in the quest to create European champions:

 II YEAR IN REVIEW

-In recent years, the Commission's application of the EC Merger Regulation has become more interventionist: several concentrations have been prohibited or abandoned in the face of objections, others have been subject to wide-ranging commitments, and the Commission has explored ways in which the EC Merger Regulation's jurisdictional scope might be expanded, applied theories of harm that had not been actively pursued for several years, enforced the EC Merger Regulation's procedural rules more rigorously, and routinely required up-front buyers in remedies cases.
+In recent years, the Commission's enforcement practice under the EC Merger Regulation has tightened and become less permissive: several concentrations have been prohibited or abandoned in the face of objections, others have been subject to wide-ranging commitments, and the Commission has explored ways in which the EC Merger Regulation's jurisdictional scope might be expanded, applied theories of harm that had not been actively pursued for several years, enforced the EC Merger Regulation's procedural rules more rigorously, and routinely required up-front buyers in remedies cases.
 The following primary developments and trends can be observed.

 First, as to the jurisdictional scope of the EC Merger Regulation, the Commission has resisted applications from certain Member State agencies to cede jurisdiction over transactions having cross-border effects,17 in particular those affecting the media and telecommunications sectors, where a number of national agencies have unsuccessfully petitioned the Commission to review concentrations impacting their respective national markets.18